verdverm/bastet/README.md

 ### Features

 - Stand-alone application or modular setups, customized to your needs.
-- Connect to multiple networks simultaneously and manage accounts with ease.
+- Connect to multiple networks simultaneously and manage accounts, wallets, and keys with ease.
 - Control Dapps access and permissions to the networks, accounts, keys, and apis.
 - Security by design with isolated processes, secure IPC and customizable TLS, remote/offline signing, and modern encryption.
+- Hardware wallet support for Ledger and Trezor.
-- Downloads available for Windows, Mac, and Linux.
+- [Downloads](https://drive.google.com/open?id=1mGVt5M_3C9NwSFAMJ79G56sGX4qrL899) available for Windows, Mac, and Linux.

 ### Installation & Setup